Try these credit score hacks to boost your credit score before getting a loan

 - Length of credit history is another one that you’re not going to change.
 It’s just the amount of time since you had your first credit account or loan.
 Don’t wait until you’re 35 and need a home loan to start building your credit!

 - New credit is a small part of your score but one you can change to boost your credit score.
 This is the amount of loans you taken out recently and the number of times you’ve applied for credit.
 If you are planning on asking for a loan soon, don’t open any new credit card accounts or ask for any loans beforehand.

 - Types of credit is primarily the difference between revolving and non-revolving debt.
 Revolving credit is the amount of credit card debt you have on your report.
 It’s ‘revolving’ because you can keep borrowing and there is no payoff date on the loan.
 Non-revolving debt is stuff like a mortgage or auto loan which gets paid off in time.

 Three Credit Score Tricks that Work

 It will take at least a couple of months to start seeing your credit score increase even with the best credit score hacks.
-You’ll need upwards of six months to see a real boost in your credit score but even a 40-point change can mean saving thousands in interest on a loan.
+You’ll need upwards of six months to see a real boost in your credit score but even a 100-point FICO change can mean saving thousands in interest on a loan.